-- Was there a lack of procurement information or training that contributed to the violation (i.e., person did not attend mandatory training, no written procedures, inadvertent mistake, etc.). - Whether this is a first occurrence. - Whether appropriate written assurances and safeguards have been established to preclude a subsequent violation (meeting, attendance at mandatory training, procurement authority rescinded, posting of written procedures, etc.).
+- 4. The corrective action that has or will be taken to prevent recurrence. - ✓ What appropriate written assurances and safeguards have been established to preclude a subsequent violation (meeting, attendance at mandatory training, procurement authority rescinded, posting of written procedures, etc.).